 Detached time operates in domains occupied by detached images.
 For example, detached time operates when a person is adding a list of numbers mentally.
 Some people add numbers quickly in their minds; others are slower.
 A person might add quickly at work and slowly when contemplating the bill after a family meal at a restaurant.
 There is no common detached time.
-In contrast to events occurring in a common actual time, each person has unique memories and plans; persons construct imaginary events in individual ways, e.g., events in a novel.
+In contrast to events occurring in a common actual time, each person has unique memories and plans; persons construct imaginary events in individual ways, e.g., imagining events in a novel.

 As discussed in part II of this project, detached time operates in major Conserved Energy (CE) paradigms of mechanics and thermodynamics.
 Such paradigms begin at a static point of origin and return to rest between movements, perhaps through relaxation.
 Successions of rest states and relaxations follow curves of "continuous equipoise" and "stabilizing equilibrium."
 In such paradigms, apparent movements are constructed on foundations of continuous rest and relaxation.
 Such apparent movements occur in detached time and differ from muscular movements of animal bodies.
 First, in their foundations, detached movements lack momentum; restricted forms of momentum must be grafted on.
 Even more important is the attempt to exclude or minimize dissipation or "bodily heat energy" that is always present in the actual lives of animal bodies.
 Such dissipation is presumptively minimized in important CE paradigms such as Hooke's Law, the Carnot cycle and Clausius-Clapeyron relations.
-When restricted momenta and minimized dissipations are grafted onto CE paradigms, static detached tethers are maintained.
+When restricted momenta and minimized dissipations are grafted onto equipoise paradigms, static detached tethers are maintained.
 Classes of movements permitted under CE paradigms remain narrow.

 "Paradigms" is an ambiguous term.
 See Thomas S. Kuhn, "Second Thoughts on Paradigms" in his The Essential Tension (1977).
-Here, the term refers to a rational construction that is applied to a body of actual movements.
-CE applications succeed but only in limited actual domains.
+Here, the term refers to a rational construction that is applied to a repertoire of actual movements.
+CE paradigms succeed but only in limited actual domains.

-Detached time also operates in computer algorithms.
-In computer operations, movements can repeat incessantly without change.
-Such repetitions require time invariance: exact repetitions of movements regardless of time of production.
-If a variance is introduced, any change in results is attributed to the variance.
-Similarly, the ancient "principle of sufficient reason" requires an explicit agent of change and excludes movements and changes that happen on their own, like those in animal bodies.
+Detached time also operates in computer operations where movements repeat incessantly without change.
+Such repetitions require time invariance: movements are repeated exactly regardless of time of production.
+Operations follow the ancient "principle of sufficient reason" that requires an explicit agent of change and that excludes movements and changes that happen on their own, like those of animal bodies.
+(See the Free-Will Puzzles essay.)
 Time invariance is based on a static environment and a fixed production system.
-Laboratories and consumer electronics devices provide such a basis and produce exact repetitions for prolonged periods.
-In contrast, animal bodies are trained to perform, or practice on their own, movements that resemble exact repetitions.
+Laboratories and consumer electronics devices produce exact repetitions for prolonged periods.
+In contrast, animals can be trained to produce - or they may practice on their own - movements that resemble exact repetitions.
+An animal will often adapt to changes and perform modified movements in novel environments.

 Movements and operations that are repeated in detached time, e.g., arithmetic, can conform to principles of postponement and decomposition where details of movements are changed without changing results.
 Postponement means that timings between movements can be stretched out.
-Decomposition means that a large movement can be broken into a sequence of smaller fragmentary movements, perhaps in various different ways.
+Decomposition means that a large movement can be broken up into a sequence of smaller fragmentary movements, perhaps in various different ways.
 Fragmentary movements can then be composed - put together in a sequence - perhaps to recover the original movement, perhaps in a novel way.
-Many such compositions occur in music, chess and knitting.
+Such compositions occur in music, chess and knitting.